Welcome to the connected projects research hub, an access point for EAVE II's 'connected projects'.

 The COVID-19 in Pregnancy in Scotland (COPS) study aims to find out how COVID-19 infection during pregnancy affects mothers and babies.

-The Long COVID study is working towards developing and validating a risk prediction model for Long COVID using the EAVE II study in Scotland.
+The Long COVID project is building from the previous work of the EAVE II study, working towards developing and validating a risk prediction model for long COVID.

 The Rapid Outcomes of COVID therapeutics in Eave II (ROCOVE) study is Investigating the uptake, safety, and effectiveness of monoclonal antibody therapy for COVID-19.